NwCoder21/Linux-Sandbox/Bash/bash_Basics.md

 # Aliases

 To call a script without having to use its full filename, we can set up an alias for it in the `.bashrc` file.
+Think of these as shortcuts and can define our commands usiing the `alias` keyword.

-For example, to make an an alias for the weather.sh script, we can do:
+For example, to make an an alias for the weather.sh command, we can do:

 ```yaml
 alias weath="./weather.sh"